julianmendez/market/docs/README.md

    `soda manual`.
 It will output a piece of code with many examples, but most importantly, this mini-manual is a "Hello, World!" program itself.
 Write `soda manual > Manual.soda` and you get the manual.
-4. To compile this project, run `makeall.sh`, from a Bash terminal.
+4. To compile this project, run `bash makeall.sh`, from a Bash terminal.
 It creates a file named `market` and copies the example `example0.yaml` to the project root directory.
-5. Try running `market example0.yaml`, and modify its values, to test how it works.
+5. Try running `./market example0.yaml > example0Output.yaml`, and modify its values, to test how it works.
    The supported operations are:
    - **deposit** *user* *amount* : declare a user account if necessary, and put money into the account;
    - **assign** *item* *user* : declare an item if necessary, and define its owner;
    - **price** *item* *amount* : define the price of an item, or hide it if its price is 0;
    - **sell** *item* *user* : exchange an item and its price between a buyer and a seller.
+6. Try running the test instance generator with `./testInstanceGen 8000 13000 21000 > testExample.yaml`.
+   This creates an instance of a market with 8000 users, 13000 items, and 21000 transactions.
+7. Try running the market with the test instance `./market testExample.yaml > testExampleOutput.yaml`.
-6. To translate the Soda files into Scala and Lean, and then compile the Lean files, run `update.sh`.
+8. To translate the Soda files into Scala and Lean, and then compile the Lean files, run `bash update.sh`.
-7. You can edit the Soda files with [IntelliJ][intellij] and compile them with the `soda` binary.
+9. You can edit the Soda files with [IntelliJ][intellij] and compile them with the `soda` binary.
-8. You can see and verify the Lean translations with [Visual Studio Code][vscode].
+10. You can see and verify the Lean translations with [Visual Studio Code][vscode].
 The translated files are in directory [Soda][soda-lean-translation], and in particular the package [core][soda-lean-translation-core].